matt-dot-k/StrategicForces/README.md

 - Warheads associated with each weapons system in its respective triad leg

-- Nuclear stockpile inventories and nuclear tests
+- Nuclear stockpile inventories, nuclear tests, arms control agreements

+- Facilities of the nuclear weapons complex

-The aim is to provide a user-friendly interface where those interested in nuclear weapons and nuclear policy can learn more about the evolution of U.S. nuclear forces throughout the last eight decades.
+The aim is to provide a user-friendly interface where those interested in nuclear weapons and nuclear policy can learn more about the evolution of U.S. nuclear forces and arms control throughout the last eight decades.

 ## Notes